 The Avionics Technician installs, inspects, tests, adjusts, or repairs avionics equipment, such as radar, communications, navigation, and instrument systems assigned CBP aircraft.

-- Must be able to obtain and maintain a CBP Background Investigation Suitability clearance.
-May also be required to obtain a DoD Secret level security clearance.
+Must be able to obtain and maintain a CBP Background Investigation Suitability clearance.
+Note: US Citizenship required to obtain the clearance.

 Physical Requirements/Working Environment

 Requires sitting, standing, and walking for extended periods of time.